anlutro/prove-cm/NOTES.md

 Some states should be "lazy" - that is, they only run if specifically requested to do so.
 Examples of this would be the restarting of a service.

-States request other states to run by "triggering" them.
-This can also be inverted - a state can specify which other states it should be triggered on by specifying that it's "watching" them.
+States request other states to run by notifying them.
+This can also be inverted

-A trigger only happens when there is a change.
+- a state can specify which other states it should be notified on by specifying that it's listening to them.

 There should be a set of "meta" state functions that can be used for stuff like gathering multiple states into one so that it's easy for other states to require